 BIB 301 Old Testament Prophecy (3) Theological and ethical content, with attention to the original life-settings and contemporary relevance of the prophetic literature.
 Repeatable.
-Prerequisites: BIB 112, BIB 113, and BIB 200 or permission of the instructor.
+Prerequisites: BIB 112/BIB 113 or BIB 151/152; BIB 200 or permission of the instructor.